Merger (politics): Brazil

 In 1975, the state of Guanabara and the state of Rio de Janeiro in Brazil were merged.
 The former consisted of only the territorial limits of the city of Rio de Janeiro, formerly the Federal District as Brazilian capital until 1960 when it was moved to newly built Brasília.
 When merged, Guanabara became the municipality of Rio de Janeiro within the new state.
 In geographical terms, it would seem the state of Rio would have incorporated Guanabara; but, as the administrative and financial resources of the former capital were significant and even larger than the rest of the state, the change was more correctly referred to as a merger (fusão).

 Canada

 In Canada, the 1990s saw the forced amalgamation of several municipal entities in the provinces of Nova Scotia, Ontario and Quebec into larger new municipalities.
-Even in cases where a central city merged with its suburbs, the amalgamated city was legally a new municipality, even if it was given the central city's name.
+Even in cases where a central city merged with its suburbs, the amalgamated city was legally a new municipality, even if it was given the central city's name and was in effect a defacto annexation by the central city.
 The process created what was labeled a megacity by the media, although none of the created municipalities fit in the definition of a megacity in the international sense and some of them have fewer than a million inhabitants.